Bakugo90/Laravel-auto-blade/README.md

 For those new to VS Code extension development, here are some useful guides to get you started:

 - [Visual Studio Code Extension API](https://code.visualstudio.com/api)
+    The visual studio code API allow you to interact with the vscode editor and its native features and behaviors.
+    It is the utimate guide to creating vscode extensions.
+Really encourage you guys to get a look at it.
 - [Your First Extension](https://code.visualstudio.com/api/get-started/your-first-extension)

 ## Code of Conduct